minprog/programming-v/30 Problem Sets/007 Problem Set 6/10 Problem Set 6.md

 ambiguous, it is up to you to make a reasonable decision about how your program/model will behave, and document that decision in your code.

+## Part I: The Rectangular Room and Robot classes

+You will need to design two classes to keep track of which parts of the room have been cleaned as well as the position and direction of each robot.

+In ps6.py, we’ve provided skeletons for the following two classes, which you will fill in in Problem #1:

+**RectangularRoom** Represents the space to be cleaned and keeps track of which tiles have been cleaned.

+**Robot** Stores the position and heading of a robot.

+We’ve also provided a complete implementation of the following class:

+**Position** Stores the x- and y-coordinates of a robot in a room.

+**Read ps6.py carefully before starting, so that you understand the provided code and its capabilities.**

+#### Problem #1

+In this problem you will implement two classes.

+For the RectangularRoom class, decide what fields you will use and decide how the following operations are to be performed:

+* Initializing the object
+* Marking an appropriate tile as cleaned when a robot moves to a given position
+* Determining if a given tile has been cleaned
+* Determining how many tiles there are in the room
+* Determining how many cleaned tiles there are in the room
+* Getting a random position in the room
+* Determining if a given position is in the room

+For the Robot class, decide what fields you will use and decide how the following operations are to be performed:

+* Initializing the object
+* Accessing the robot’s position
+* Accessing the robot’s direction
+* Setting the robot’s position
+* Setting the robot’s direction

+Complete the RectangularRoom and Robot classes by implementing their methods in ps6.py.

+(Although this problem has many parts, it should not take long once you have chosen how you wish to represent your data.
+For reasonable representations, *a majority of the methods will require only one line of code.*)

+For your reference, here are **abbreviated** specifications for the methods of RectangularRoom and Robot.
+See ps6.py for complete details.

+    class RectangularRoom(object):
+        """
+        A RectangularRoom represents a rectangular region containing clean or dirty tiles.
+A room has a width and a height and contains (width * height) tiles.
+At any particular time, each of these tiles is either clean or dirty.
+        """

+        def __init__(self, width, height):
+            """
+            Initializes a rectangular room with the specified width and height.
+            Initially, no tiles in the room have been cleaned.
+            """

+        def cleanTileAtPosition(self, pos):
+            """Mark the tile under the position POS as cleaned."""

+        def isTileCleaned(self, m, n):
+            """Return True if the tile (m, n) has been cleaned."""

+        def getNumTiles(self):
+            """Return the total number of tiles in the room."""

+        def getNumCleanedTiles(self):
+            """Return the total number of clean tiles in the room."""

+        def getRandomPosition(self):
+            """Return a random position inside the room."""

+        def isPositionInRoom(self, pos):
+            """Return True if POS is inside the room."""

+    class Robot(object):
+        """
+        Represents a robot cleaning a particular room.
+        At all times the robot has a particular position and direction in the room.
+        The robot also has a fixed speed.
+        Subclasses of Robot should provide movement strategies by implementing updatePositionAndClean(), which simulates a single time-step.
+        """
+        def __init__(self, room, speed):
+            """
+            Initializes a Robot with the given speed in the specified room.
+The robot initially has a random direction and a random position in the room.
+The robot cleans the tile it is on.
+            """

+            def getRobotPosition(self):
+                """Return the position of the robot."""

+            def getRobotDirection(self):
+                """Return the direction of the robot."""

+            def setRobotPosition(self, position):
+                """Set the position of the robot."""

+            def setRobotDirection(self, direction):
+                """Set the direction of the robot."""

+            def updatePositionAndClean(self):
+                """Simulate the passage of a single time-step."""

+# Under Construction!